 Through this activism, the UANC consecrated a coalition of over 120 organizations that included a dozen branches of the IWO and the IWO Juniors, as well as the Young People's Socialist League, local unions, and [INAUDIBLE] organizations, Yiddish reading circles, and at least four neighborhood synagogues.
 They organized a series of interracial mass meetings against Nazism in partnership with the local NAACP and the Urban League.
 And despite repeated scolding and red baiting from their colleagues in New York, the local Jewish Labor Committee worked with the UANC to host mass meetings and raise money to provide aid to refugees.

 The extent of the UANC's coalition suggests that the majority of Boyle Heightsniks came to accept its posture on the necessity of fighting all forms of, quote, "anti-alien sentiment" and of prioritizing interracial coalition building to combat fascism.
-While elsewhere, Die Rechte and Di Linke continued to wage fierce battles in the 1930s, in Los Angeles, the UANC became a point of consensus, bridging the divides between them as well as those between secular-minded radical Jews and their religiously observant neighbors, a consensus demonstrated at the UANC's largest rally of all, pictured here, a parade to honor the victims of Kristallnacht in November 1938, at which some 10,000 people marched down Brooklyn Avenue to defend, quote, "the life, liberty, and security of the Jewish people."
+While elsewhere, Di Rechte and Di Linke continued to wage fierce battles in the 1930s, in Los Angeles, the UANC became a point of consensus, bridging the divides between them as well as those between secular-minded radical Jews and their religiously observant neighbors, a consensus demonstrated at the UANC's largest rally of all, pictured here, a parade to honor the victims of Kristallnacht in November 1938, at which some 10,000 people marched down Brooklyn Avenue to defend, quote, "the life, liberty, and security of the Jewish people."

 The UANC disbanded in 1939 after being declared a communist front by the state-level committee on un-American activities.
 But the Linke fight against fascism in Boyle Heights continued, transforming into support for the American war effort.
 The Emmas organized knitting circles and fundraisers to purchase supplies, often sending them directly to the Eastern Front through Asia, and along with the IWO, led massive war bonds drive, erecting a victory house at the corner of Brooklyn and Soto in the heart of the neighborhood.
 Through their efforts, they raised some $10 million between 1942 and 1944, prompting the US Army to name one of its B-17 bombers in their honor as the Spirit of Boyle Heights.

 The IWO expanded in the same years, reaching a peak membership of 14 lodges with over 3,000 members when the JPFO was founded.
-The Yiddish cultural program at The Cooperative Center, buoyed by the support of Kalman Marmer and Haver Paver, who both arrived in LA in the 1930s and joined the teaching staff, expanded to include music, drama, publishing, and dance classes, and half a dozen Yiddish schools throughout the neighborhood.
-As captured in these photos, they actively embraced the IWO slogan "Immigrants all, Americans all," hosting annual celebrations at the center and festivals of friendship at the Soto Michigan JCC nearby.
+The Yiddish cultural program at The Cooperative Center, buoyed by the support of Kalman Marmor and Chaver Paver, who both arrived in LA in the 1930s and joined the teaching staff, expanded to include music, drama, publishing, and dance classes, and half a dozen Yiddish schools throughout the neighborhood.
+As captured in these photos, they actively embraced the IWO slogan "Immigrants all, Americans all," hosting annual celebrations at the Center and festivals of friendship at the Soto Michigan JCC nearby.

 I too have embraced the slogan as the title of my talk today, as I think it elegantly captures the balance of inclusion and otherness that Jewish communists forged to find their place in the particular ethno-racial landscape of the neighborhood.
 So I'm going to leave it there.
 But I just wanted to end by saying that, owed to the disavowals, and purges, and prosecutions that Robert has detailed, and I'm sure we'll talk about more, in the post-war years, the memory of the IWO and its fight against fascism in LA has been all but forgotten.
 And that is why collections like the one we are here to celebrate today-- much of the LA materials contributed by Abraham Maymudes, whose photographs have been featured throughout my presentation-- are so, so precious.